 Alternating vertically hooked rows in 2 shades of peach.

 I drew all these shoes to create a special rug for my granddaughter Sarah.
 She is a dancer who really likes footwear and she fervently hoped I would hook something for her on that theme.
 This is Sarah’s wish come true.

 Hungry for more?

-Visit the Gallery 2, Show & Tell and the Animated Rugs Pages... and don't miss our Blog!
+Visit the Virtual Galleries, Show & Tell and the Animated Rugs Pages... and don't miss our Blog!
 You will find other rugs featured in the past!